markdewing/derivative_code_gen/steps/step_05/Readme.md

 To handle this, the Statement type is changed to always use a list on the left side, and the code is adjusted to match.

+Naming the function.
+I had started using the name of the parameter, but that might be different between the call site and the definition.

+Need to pick a standard:
+ - Use argument index
+ - Use the name from the definition.
+This requires access to the definition.

+For now, use the argument index for simplicity.

+Also need to compute which derivatives of which arguments are needed.
+This is put in a function to collect the dependencies.